Hong Kong Club

-The Hong Kong Club (香港會) is the first gentlemen's club in Hong Kong.
+The Hong Kong Club (香港會) is a gentlemen's club in Hong Kong, the first in the city.
 Opened on 26 May 1846, it is a private business and dining club in the heart of Central, Hong Kong.
 Its members were (and still are) among the most influential people in the city, including such personalities as senior government officials, senior local businessmen, the heads of the major trading firms, and many legal and accounting professionals.
 It was often referred to simply as "The Club".
 The club's first premises were situated on Queen's Road at the junction with D'Aguilar Street.

-The 2021/22 Chairman was Mr. Martin Allies, who succeeded Dr. Frank K Innes.
-On 12 May 2022 Mr. Paul J Brough was appointed Chairman, and Mr. Michael A McCoy, Vice-chairman, for the forthcoming year.
-The General Manager of the Club is Mr. Patrick Behrens.

-The Club marked the 176th anniversary of its founding on 26 May 2021.